Create an Azure connection via Settings

 }'

-3. Assign the Monitoring Reader Azure RBAC built-in role to the service principal created above at the appropriate scope.
-Replace CLIENT_ID in the field below with the output received above, and supply either SUBSCRIPTION_ID or MANAGEMENT_GROUP_ID.
+5. Assign the Monitoring Reader Azure RBAC built-in role to the service principal at the appropriate scope.
+See Assign Azure roles using Azure CLI.

 For Management Group scope: